Get an Idaho Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

-Understand how a financial POA works in Idaho
+Understand how a POA works in Idaho

 A power of attorney is a legal document that allows a principal (you) to appoint an agent (or attorney-in-fact) to act on your behalf in a legal capacity.
 In Idaho, general powers of attorney are presumed durable, meaning they remain in effect regardless of your disability or mental incapacity.